parmentelat/nbhosting/fedora/installation.md

 ## disposable data

-* `/nbhosting/dockers/`
+* `/nbhosting/containers/`

-   will be handed over to docker as its main area for storing images and snapshots, basically all the copy-on-write powered images
+   will be handed over to podman as its main area for storing images and snapshots, basically all the copy-on-write powered images

 ****